Demkeys/CategoryTool/README.md

 ### Instructions
 * Place this script in the __Editor__ folder in your project.
+* Create a layer named Category in your project.
 * Click __Create > Create Other > Category__ to create a new __Category__.

 ### Known Bugs: